Glossary of technical writing terms

 copywriting

-The art of creating content (or 'copy').
+Copywriting is the art of creating content (or 'copy').
 Usually, the term refers to writing in the literary sense, instead of the engineered language that technical writers create.
 For example, copywriters create text for journals, magazines, brochures, and other types of marketing communications.

 crop (verb)

-To remove part of a graphic.
+To crop is to remove part of a graphic.

 cross-platform help

-Online documentation that can be used on all software operating systems and all web browsers.
+Cross-platform help is online documentation that can be used on all software operating systems and all web browsers.

 cross-reference